avcimehmet/DevOps/hands-on/Kubernetes/eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

 ## Part 2 - Creating the Kubernetes Cluster on EKS

-- If needed create ssh-key with commnad `ssh-keygen -f ~/.ssh/id_rsa`
+- If needed create ssh-key with command `ssh-keygen -f ~/.ssh/id_rsa`.

 - Configure AWS credentials.
 Or you can attach `AWS IAM Role` to your EC2 instance.